-In 2025, Year 10 students will study the compulsory subjects of English, Mathematics, Science, Humanities and Social Sciences (and embedding some Career Education) and Christian Education.
-Health & Physical Education (non-elective component) is also a compulsory subject in 2025.
-Subjects that provide students with electives from which to choose, come from the Learning Areas of The Arts, Technologies, Health & Physical Education and Languages.
+In 2026, all Year 10 students will study a core program aligned with the Western Australian Curriculum.
+This includes English, Mathematics, Science, Humanities and Social Sciences (with embedded Career Education), Christian Education, and a compulsory component of Health and Physical Education.
+In addition to these core subjects, students will be able to personalise their learning by selecting electives from The Arts, Technologies, Health & Physical Education, and Languages.